-All candidates take: Weighting

-Paper 1 Geographical Themes 1 hour 45 minutes 45%

-Candidates answer three questions, eac sections and each section will be based answer one question from each section: Theme 1: Population and settlement Theme 2: The natural environment Theme 3: Economic development (75 marks, weighted to 100 marks) on Themes 1, 2 or 3.
-Candidates must
+All candidates take: Weighting Paper 1 Geographical Themes 1 hour 45 minutes 45% Candidates answer three questions, each sections and each section will be based o answer one question from each section: Theme 1: Population and settlement Theme 2: The natural environment Theme 3: Economic development (75 marks, weighted to 100 marks) and: Paper 2 Geographical Skills Candidates answer all the questions.
+The interpretation and analysis of geographica application of graphical and other technique require specific information about places to 1:50 000 map with a key.
+(60 marks) l information, decision making and the les as appropriate.
+The questions will not 27.5% and either or Paper 3 Coursework (Centre-based assessment) Teachers set one school-based assignment of up to 2000 words.

-and:

-27.5%

-and either or

-Paper 3 Coursework (Centre-based assessment) Teachers set one school-based assignment of up to 2000 words.
 (60 marks) Paper 41 hour 30 minutesAlternative to CourseworkCandidates answer two compulsory questions, completing a series of written tasks.
 The field work scenarios for the two questions will be taken from different aspects of the Syllabus content (see section 5).
 The questions involve an appreciation of a range of techniques used in fieldwork studies.
 (60 marks) 27.5%

 Centre-based assessments require the written approval of Cambridge.
 This will only be given to teachers who satisfy Cambridge requirements concerning moderation.
-Cambridge offers schools in-service training courses which are held in both Cambridge and elsewhere.
+Cambridge offers schools in-service training courses which are held in Cambridge and elsewhere.

-- ta glance - Candidates are allowed to use calculators for the written papers. - Candidates are not allowed to use atlases for the written papers. - All measurements on the written papers will be metric. - The 24-hour clock only will be quoted on the written papers.
+- Anny t a glance - Candidates are allowed to use calculators for the written papers. - Candidates are not allowed to use atlases for the written papers. - All measurements on the written papers will be metric. - The 24-hour clock only will be quoted on the written papers.